The Truth About Sunscreen ChemicalsJanuary 28, 2020

 The difference?
 Chemical sunscreens are absorbed into the skin and they work by filtering UV radiation from the sun.
 Physical sunscreens create an invisible layer on the surface of the skin and reflect UV radiation.
 You can usually tell the difference by looking at the main active ingredients.
 Physical sunscreens use zinc and titanium dioxide, and they’ll usually state this on the front label.
 These active ingredients are not found to be absorbed into the bloodstream.

-Dr Cussell, our Clinical Director and founder of RejuvAus skin medicines, which includes a physical sunscreen with no nasty ingredients, says that he strongly recommends a physical sunscreen because chemical sunscreens absorb UV energy and gradually lose their SPF.
+Dr Cussell, our Clinical Director and founder of RejuvAus skincare, which includes a physical sunscreen with no nasty ingredients, says that he strongly recommends a physical sunscreen because chemical sunscreens absorb UV energy and gradually lose their SPF.
 Instead of absorbing UV energy, physical sunscreens will create a barrier that reflects UV energy away from the skin and maintains its protective properties.

 Why you shouldn’t worry

 When studies like these are reported, we sometimes see a wave of panic on social media about the supposed dangers of using sunscreen.
 While it can be tempting to worry, it’s important to really understand the outcome of the study.
 This new study only concluded that six chemicals are absorbed into the bloodstream through the skin.
 It did not look at the health implications of these chemicals in the bloodstream.
 In fact, the publication clearly states that “these findings do not indicate that individuals should refrain from the use of sunscreen.”
-No adverse health effects (aside from rash in 14 participants).
+No adverse health effects (aside from rash in 14 participants) were found.

 Further research is required to determine whether these ingredients are safe for regular use.
 We know from previous research that oxybenzone is harmful to marine life, but Australia’s Therapeutic Goods Administration (TGA) considers up to 10% product concentrations of oxybenzone to be safe for human use.